bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 The block header is the unique signature for each block in the blockchain.
 The block header is the first 80-bytes of each block and comprises six fields concatenated together and encoded in hex notation.
 The block header is hashed and included in the next block that is mined.

 ### Block Header Purpose
+Blocks are composed of the block header followed by transactions in the block.
+A block is identified by the  hash of its header.
+The block header includes a pointer to the previous block that link them into a graph.

 The serialized (raw) form of each block header is hashed as part of the hashcash algorithm (proof-of-work), making the serialized block header part of the BCH consensus rules.
 The block header is hashed repeatedly to create proof-of-work.

 The block header ensures the integrity of the blockchain and its transactions by leveraging the capabilities of hashing.
 If someone wanted to alter a transaction, it would be nearly impossible because the hash of the previous block header is stored in each subsequent block.